w3c/verifiable-credentials/_minutes/2022-11-01-vcwg-topic.md

 > *Antony Nadalin:* nothing in charter about no breaking change allowed.

-**Kristina Yasuda:** We need direction on how to proceed before we close the issue..
+**Kristina Yasuda:** We need direction on how to proceed before we close the issue.
+There's not consensus to keep the spec as is.

 > *Joe Andrieu:* no we don't "need direction".
 Changes require consensus.
 Full stop.